Location and Finding the Fish

 This is for me when the season kicks off, but believe you me people still catch bass bait fishing as early as February.
 The bass also comes in for baitfish and prawns and other vulnerable species that dare live amongst our rocks.

 The only downside to our fishing on the south-east coast is the conditions.
 For us, Lure fishing can be hampered by the weather.
-The wind especially can make a major difference to the colour of the water around our coast.
+The wind especially can make a major difference in the colour of the water around our coast.
 Winds in the north tend to favour the south side.
 Then, winds from the south seem to favour the north coast like Margate around to Herne Bay.

 You can still find clear water at some of the low water marks but you really need to know how the weather and tides work around our area.
 It may not be the same in other parts of the country, some places have clear water all year round we definitely don’t.